50+ fintech vendors connectedSee the list

 Unified data model across fintech vendors

-Universal Pivot Format normalizes responses from every KYC, payment, banking, fraud vendor.
+Built-in normalization across every KYC, payment, banking, fraud vendor.

 Each recipe maps vendor fields manually; no category-level normalization.